matrixgpt/matrix-chatgpt-bot/README.md

 - The "storage"-folder contains all your encryption keys.
 If you delete it, you will loose access to all your encrypted messages.
 - The bot replies in a thread.
 If you want to keep the context you need to reply to this thread or the bot will think its a new conversation.
 "Threads" were recently an experimental feature so you may need to activate it in your clients settings (e.g. in Element in the "lab"-section).
 - There is support to set the context to work at the room level, the thread level or both (threads fork the conversation from the main room)
+- The `CHATGPT_MODEL` environment sets the used model.
+As of writing the default uses ChatGPT from late 2022 which works fine, however we can't tell if OpenAI decides to remove the model.
+If so, you can always change the model variable to `text-davinci-003` or any other of the [supported models](https://platform.openai.com/docs/models/gpt-3).
+Keep in mind that that these models are not free and will cost you OpenAI credits.

 # FAQ